ST12345678910/StackUp/README.md

 <img src="https://img.shields.io/badge/License-MIT-blue.svg">

 ## Description
- Are you a developer looking to generate interest in your projects and ideas?
-Is your business looking for creative and talented individuals?
-At Stack Up passionate developers are invited to flex their talents and innovative ideas, while receiving real feedback from other community members.
-Get excited about new concepts, network with like-minded individuals, and get your projects peer reviewed, all in one place...
+ Are you a developer with an innovative idea, looking for honest feedback?
+Is your business looking to invest in the next big thing?
+Head on over to Stack Up where we invite passionate developers to flex their talents by posting their projects to receive real feedback from other community members.
+At Stack Up, we provide an environment where people can get excited about new concepts, network with like-minded individuals, and see how your projects and ideas stack up against the rest!

  ![Demo Gif](./demogif.gif)